1saeedsalehi/something/readme.txt

-Hey This is a project called Something!
+!Hey This is a project named Something!
-It's gonna be awesome!
+Replace with a new line

 This is a new line!!!!